cube-js/cube/docs/content/Schema/Reference/joins.md

 ---
 title: Joins
-permalink: /joins
+permalink: /schema/reference/joins
 scope: cubejs
 category: Reference
 subCategory: Reference
 menuOrder: 5
 proofread: 06/18/2019
+redirect_from:
+  - /joins
 ---

 The `joins` parameter declares a block to define relationships between cubes.
 It allows users to access and compare fields from two or more cubes at the same time.

 ```javascript
 joins: {